William Hoge (Pennsylvania politician)

 William Hoge (1762 – September 25, 1814) was a member of the United States House of Representatives from Pennsylvania.

 Biography

 Hoge was born near Hogestown in the Province of Pennsylvania.
-He received a limited schooling and moved to western Pennsylvania in 1782, where he and his brother John founded the town of Washington, Pennsylvania.
+He received a limited schooling and moved to western Pennsylvania in 1782, where he and his brother John Hoge founded the town of Washington, Pennsylvania.
 He was a member of the Pennsylvania House of Representatives in 1796 and 1797.

-Hoge was elected as a Democratic-Republican to the Seventh and Eighth United States Congresses and served until his resignation on October 15, 1804.
-He was again elected to the Tenth Congress.
+Hoge was elected in a special election as a Democratic-Republican to the Seventh and Eighth United States Congresses and served until his resignation on October 15, 1804.
+He was one of six Democratic-Republican representatives to oppose passage of the Twelfth Amendment to the United States Constitution.
+Hoge was again elected to the Tenth Congress.
 He retired to his farm near Washington, Pennsylvania, where he died in 1814.
-Interment in the "Old Graveyard."
+He was interred in the "Old Graveyard."